grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.
 {{< /admonition >}}

+### err-mimir-native-histogram-bucket-count-mismatch

+This non-critical error occurs when Mimir receives a write request that contains a sample that is a native histogram where the zero, positive and negative bucket counts do not add up to the overall count of the native histogram.

+{{< admonition type="note" >}}
+The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.
+{{< /admonition >}}

 ### err-mimir-label-invalid

 This non-critical error occurs when Mimir receives a write request that contains a series with an invalid label name.